callysto/hackathon/README.md

 ## Some Jupyter Notebook Basics
 ### Run cell

-In order to run the cell, select the cell of interest then:
+In order to run a cell, select the cell of interest then:

  - select `Cell` -> `Run Cells`
  - or hit `Shift-Enter`